Charvarius Ward: 2024

 On February 14, 2024, the 49ers fired defensive coordinator Steve Wilks and promoted Nick Sorensen to defensive coordinator in his place.
 Ward and Deommodore Lenoir returned as the starting cornerbacks to begin the season.

 In Week 3, he racked up a season-high nine combined tackles (six solo) during a 24–27 loss at the Los Angeles Rams.
 He was inactive during the 49ers' 36–24 victory over the Seattle Seahawks on Thursday Night Football due to a knee injury.
 He was inactive for three games (Weeks 10–12) due to a personal matter.
 He was also inactive during a 34–40 loss against the Detroit Lions in Week 17 due to a personal matter.
 He finished the 2024 NFL season with 54 combined tackles (38 solo) and seven passes defended in 12 games and 12 starts.
 He received an overall grade of 76.6 from Pro Football Focus.

+Following the 2024 season, Ward had decided to move on from San Francisco, attributing his decision to the sudden passing of his newborn daughter during the season.

 Indianapolis Colts

 2025

 On March 13, 2025, the Indianapolis Colts signed Ward to a three–year, $54 million contract that includes $35 million guaranteed, $27 million guaranteed upon signing, and also includes an initial signing bonus of $20 million.
 This deal will keep him under contract throughout 2027 and with incentives has a maximum value of $60 million.
 In pregame warmups ahead of the Colts' Week 6 game against the Arizona Cardinals, Ward collided with teammate Drew Ogletree during pre-game warmups and suffered a concussion.
 He was placed on injured reserve on October 18.
+Ward was activated on November 22, ahead of the team's Week 12 matchup against the Kansas City Chiefs.
+He was placed back on injured reserve on December 10, after suffering his third concussion of the season.